NQK-dev-team/Bookstore-Native-PHP/README.dev.md

 ::1 www.test.bookstore.com
 ```

-This only apply for development stage, production stage should skip this<br>
+This only apply for development stage, production stage should skip this<br><br>
 **Step 8:** Restart apache server (by using XAMPP for example)<br><br>
 **Step 9:** Go to https://www.demo.bookstore.com, https://www.test.bookstore.com, https://localhost, https://127.0.0.1 or https://[::1]